SystemsApproach/security/systems.rst

 The downside of hardware tokens is that the private key is stored only in one place.
-If the hardware token is lost, there is no way to recover the private key, so some other authentication method will be needed as a backup.
+If the hardware token is lost, there is no way to recover the private key, so some other authentication method is needed as a backup.
 Also, since most hardware tokens lack biometric authentication, it is possible that a private key could be obtained and used by an attacker if he can gain access to the physical key.